Board of Directors

 Sharon holds a BFA in Studio Art and a M.S.
 Ed. in Elementary Education.
 Before starting at Saratoga Arts, Sharon was the Program Director at the New York State Alliance for Arts Education where she managed Poetry Out Loud - NYS, NYSCA-funded Arts-in-Education grant program for Albany, Rensselaer, Schenectady, Fulton, and Montgomery Counties, and coordinated state-wide art education residencies for artists with and without disabilities.

-She has sat on numerous national and state arts committees and panels, including NYSCA's Grant selection panels, the National Affiliate Council for the Department of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts, and the Evidence of Student-Teacher Learning Database Planning Committee at the Empire State Office of Partnership Support & Research, a former department of the Metropolitan Opera Guild in Lincoln Center.
+She has sat on numerous national and state arts committees and panels, including NYSCA grant selection panels, the National Affiliate Council for the Department of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts, and the Evidence of Student-Teacher Learning Database Planning Committee at the Empire State Office of Partnership Support & Research, a former department of the Metropolitan Opera Guild in Lincoln Center.

-Sharon has nearly 10 years of grants management experience - more recently assisting applicant-artists, non-profit organizations, and government depts. in Saratoga, Fulton, and Montgomery Counties, applying to Saratoga Arts' Community Arts Grants Program.
+Sharon has 10 years of grants management experience - more recently assisting applicant-artists, non-profit organizations, and government depts. in Saratoga, Fulton, and Montgomery Counties, applying to Saratoga Arts' Community Arts Grants Program.
 Funded by Saratoga Arts and the New York State Council on the Arts, the Community Arts Grants Program makes the arts accessible to geographically, economically, and ethinically diverse communities by providing funding support to organizations coordinating arts and cultural events and public school-based arts residencies.

 In addition to administering Saratoga Arts’ Community Arts Grants Program, Sharon is an adjunct professor in the College Experience Program, a program for students with intellectual disabilities, at the College of Saint Rose.
+On a personal note, Sharon lives in Albany, NY with her husband and two daughters.

 DIRECTOR OF EDUCATION: Kate Morse